msolanik/Geliosphere/README.md

 # Geliosphere

 Geliosphere is application that utilize GPU as a computing unit for cosmic ray modulation in Heliosphere.
-Contains 1D models of cosmic ray modulation in heliosphere based on [this paper.](https://agupubs.onlinelibrary.wiley.com/doi/pdfdirect/10.1002/2015JA022237)
+Beside GPU-based models, it also contains parallel CPU implementations for all models.
+Geliosphere contains 2D, and 1D models of cosmic ray modulation in heliosphere.
+Information about 2D Geliosphere model, with its description can be found in [this paper.](https://www.sciencedirect.com/science/article/abs/pii/S0010465523001923).
+1D models are based on [this paper.](https://agupubs.onlinelibrary.wiley.com/doi/pdfdirect/10.1002/2015JA022237).

 Class documentation can be found [here](https://msolanik.github.io/Geliosphere/annotated.html).